Quantum Cherenkov transition of finite momentum Bose polarons: System

 \section{System}

 In this section we define our system.
 We study an impurity immersed into a weakly interacting BEC of ultracold atoms near the inter-species Feshbach resonance.
 The system is in a three-dimensional box, $d=3$, of length $L$ in each dimension, and periodic boundary conditions are imposed.
+In our numerics, we find that $L$ in the range from $20\xi$-$70\xi$, where $\xi$ is the healing length given in Eq.~\eqref{eq:healingLength}, is sufficiently large to study observables without finite size effects.